 How Will Things Affect My Take-Home Pay?

-The final things you need to consider is how your benefits will affect your take home pay.
+The final thing you need to consider is how your benefits will affect your take-home pay.
 It is important to realize that many of the benefits will come out before your taxes.
 This lowers your taxable income and may make it so that you do not notice the changes as much.
-Money that you take out for your Flexible Spending Account to help cover things like medical expenses and daycare may reduce your take home pay, but not really affect you because you were already budgeting for the expenses, but they are spread over the entire year.
+Money that you take out for your flexible spending account to help cover things like medical expenses and daycare may reduce your take-home pay, but not really affect you because you were already budgeting for the expenses, but they are spread over the entire year.
 You may also want to consider how the cost of using your health insurance will affect your budget.
 It is a good idea to have money set aside to cover your deductible so that you can use your health insurance when you need it.